yashgode01/Healthcare_Dashboard_In_Tableau/README.md

 Excel, Tableau

 ### Below are the key point indicators in order to analyze the sales data and generate insights out of it:
-1.Provider wise Credentials
+1. Provider wise Credentials

-2.Beneficiaries by race count
+2. Beneficiaries by race count

-3.Depression vs Hypertension
+3. Depression vs Hypertension

-4.Medicare allowed vs payment allowed
+4. Medicare allowed vs payment allowed

-5.State wise Beneficiaries
+5. State wise Beneficiaries

-6.Diseases wise Beneficiaries
+6. Diseases wise Beneficiaries

 ### Results/ Findings:
 Doctors having credentials in 'MD' degree is maximum.